khonjeja2021/MyFirstNovel/README.md

 # MyFirstNovel

-This repo was used to learn git
+This repo was used to learn git from different courses